- Guaranteed for 2 full months

-Before beginning to shoot, it is always helpful to know a lens’s sweet spot, defined as the aperture that the lens produces its sharpest image.
+Before beginning to shoot, it is always helpful to know a lens’s sweet spot, defined as the aperture at which the lens produces its sharpest image.
 (It is usually found about two to three stops from wide open.)
 Experiment until this important setting is determined.

-Tip: Here is a little trick to find out if focus stacking will benefit an image when photographing a scene or subject.
 After composing the image, set the focus point about one third into the image.
 Then, using Live View, enlarge the image and check to see if the foreground and background are sharp or blurry.
-If either or neither are in focus as sharply as desired, the image could benefit from focus stacking.
+If either image isn’t in focus as sharply as desired, the image could benefit from focus stacking.

 Macro photography can benefit from focus stacking more than any other type of photography, because a macro lens has an extremely shallow depth of field.

-Tip: As often used when capturing HDR images, take a shot with your hand in front of the camera before and after each series of images.
+Tip: Take a shot with your hand in front of the camera before and after each series of images.
 When working with the images later, this will make it easier to tell where each series starts and ends.

-Processing the files to accomplish the final image may seem like the most difficult part of creating a focus stacked image, but it’s really very simple to do in Photoshop.
+Processing the files to achieve the final image may seem like the most difficult part of creating a focus-stacked image, but it’s really very simple to do in Photoshop.
 Here’s how:

 Note: If you are using a Lightroom and Photoshop workflow, after importing your images into Lightroom, instead of following steps two through five, you can simply add all your images into Photoshop as layers.
 Just select all your images, then go to Photo>Edit In>Open as Layer In Photoshop.